 Given there was a lesbian relationship at the heart of this story, it would have been nice to see it fleshed out a little more.
-Especially since the only scene's we really get between the two, beyond their initial meeting, involved them arguing and the relationship ends semi-tragically (a rather overused trope in this otherwise original plot).
-However, this was made up for by the fantastic portrayal of familial bonds, between Charlotte and her sister and Kalila and her parents.
+Especially since the only scenes we really get between the two, beyond their initial meeting, involved them arguing; the relationship ended semi-tragically (a rather overused trope in this otherwise original plot).
+However, this was made up for by the fantastic portrayal of familial bonds between Charlotte and her sister, and Kalila and her parents.
 The tension of an older sister leaving her younger behind in Camberwell to go to uni, despite only being a side plot, was realistic and touching.

-Kalila's constant search for an abstract sense of "home" seemed more like a striving for inclusion within two societies that both to some extent rejected her.
-However, despite occasional break throughs of self-consciousness Kalila ultimately doesn't really seem to come to much of a deeper understanding of herself.
-Despite recognising how selfish some of her actions have been and that she needs to stop focusing so much on her past we never really get to see this played out and it happened too suddenly to show the gradual change that realistic comes with growing up.
+Kalila's constant search for an abstract sense of "home" seemed more like a striving for inclusion within two societies that to some extent both rejected her.
+However, despite occasional breakthroughs of self-consciousness, Kalila ultimately doesn't really seem to come to much of a deeper understanding of herself.
+Despite recognising how selfish some of her actions have been and that she needs to stop focusing so much on her past we never really get to see this play out, and it happened too suddenly to show the gradual change that realistically comes with growing up.

 'Silently Hoping' is on at Applecart Arts until the 30th of November and you can find more about it here.